global-system/remotebloop/README.md

 - Run `lbpserver-*.*.*-SNAPSHOT\bin\install.cmd`
   >It creates `lbpserver-*.*.*-SNAPSHOT\workspase` which contains bloop server.
 - Run `lbpserver-*.*.*-SNAPSHOT\bin\addservice.cmd`
-  >It add an windows service which name is BloopService
+  >It adds an windows service which name is BloopService

 ### Preparing to use bloop client
 - Start BloopService